 Even a corporation which does not use hazardous materials can incur significant liability if it owns or leases a facility which contains hazardous materials (such as asbestos) or which has an on-site source of contamination (such as a leaking underground storage tank).
 Under certain circumstances, a corporation can also become liable for the cost of investigating or remediating hazardous materials which migrate onto property leased or owned by the corporation, even if the corporation did not cause the contamination.

-Because investigative, remedial, and administrative costs incurred in responding to such environmental problems can be significant, we advise our corporate clients to be vigilant regarding the potential for environmental liability in connection with all business transactions they undertake.
-We believe that a pro-active approach to prevention and remediation is generally advisable and, through the various phases of a corporation's existence, we encourage our clients to consider implementing the strategies described in the remainder of this Bulletin to avoid environmental issues.
+Because investigative, remedial, and administrative costs incurred in responding to such environmental problems can be significant, it is advised to be vigilant regarding the potential for environmental liability in connection with all business transactions they undertake.
+A pro-active approach to prevention and remediation is generally advisable and, through the various phases of a corporation's existence.

 A new corporation has no environmental liabilities.
 To increase the probability that the corporation will not become subject to such liabilities as it acquires a facility and puts its employees to work, at the earliest stages of its existence the corporation should consider taking the following steps: